NickMcConnell/FAangband/docs/attack.rst

 In the case of fire, cold, lightning, acid and poison, if the monster has resistance to a player attack of this kind it will take almost no damage.
-If the player has one or more permanent sources of resistance, they will take 1/3 of the damage they would normally take: if the player has a temporary source of resistance (whether from potion, spell or item activation), this will also reduce the damage to 1/3 of its normal level, allowing the character to take only 1/9 damage if they have both permanent and temporary resistance.
-Having more than one source of permanent resistance confers no extra bonus, and using more than one source of temporary resistance increases only the duration of the resistance: in both cases, either the resistance is present or it is not.
-But one permanent resistance and one temporary resistance are both effective simultaneously.
+If the player has one or more permanent sources of resistance, the damage they would normally take is reduced according to the percentage resistance the item affords.
+Multiple sources of resistance stack, so that an item with 40% resistance (so allowing 60% of damage through) and one of 30% resistance (allowing 70% through) will combine to allow 60% of 70% or 42% through - so 58% resistance.
+Temporary sources of resistance (whether from potion, spell or item activation) give 40% resistance, which stacks in the same way.

 Elemental attacks also have a chance to damage wielded equipment or destroy items in the character's inventory.
 Fire attacks destroy scrolls, staves,